Samsung/tizen-docs/docs/guides/web/w3c/storage/indexdb-w.md

 - Tizen 2.4 and Higher for Mobile
 - Tizen 2.3.1 and Higher for Wearable

-In HTML5, an indexed database is a local storage used to store and manipulate data in a client.
-You can implement effective searches using an index as a simple storage structure in key-value format.
+In HTML5, an indexed database is a local storage used to store and manipulate key-value format data in a client.
+You can implement effective searches using an index, which is a specialized persistent key-value storage containing entries from the database based on specific property values.

 This feature is supported in mobile and wearable applications only.